 Many children have some knowledge of the alphabet prior to starting school.
 I like to find ways for them to build on their knowledge in a fun hands-on way that everyone can access.

 These alphabet rocks are quick to make but are so tactile, you'll find yourself using them all the time.
-I just wrote on the river rocks using black Sharpie/permanent texta.
+I just wrote on the river rocks using a black Sharpie/permanent texta.
 You notice I've written lower case letters only because while we teach both upper- and lower-case letters together, children need to master lower-case letters firstly to begin reading.

 At the start, a basket with all the rocks goes in the middle of the group and I give each child a lower case alphabet to match the rocks to.
 This literacy station works to build their letter recognition and one-to-one letter matching skills.